Latesha-F/LF/README.md

 ## LaTesha Flowers

-Aspiring Cloud Engineer with 10+ years diverse experience in Technology, HR, financial support, and customer service.
-Proactive with a growth mindset, focused on mastery of new technology.
-Thrive on learning, fostering connections, challenges, and resolving issues.
+My current project is developing skills to become a Cloud Engineer.
+I have 10+ years diverse experience in Technology, HR, financial support, and customer service.
+I am a proactive problem-solver with a growth mindset, focused on mastery of new technology.
+I thrive on learning, fostering connections, change, and resolving issues.

 #### Certifications